Harshitha-MI/scRNAseq_Tutorial/README.md

 - [SingleR Tutorial by BioStatSquid](https://biostatsquid.com/singler-tutorial/) for automated cell type annotation.

 I thank these authors for making their work openly accessible, which helped me build this integrated workflow.
+Thanks to AI assistance for brainstorming and polishing ideas

 ## License
 This tutorial is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this work, provided appropriate credit is given to the author.